 1. Ride the trolley on Main Street

 This Sunday market has everything from face painting to a bounce house to a bloody Mary bar!
-It’s a street festival meets chic craft fair and it happens every single summer Sunday!
-(The Silly Market runs through Sept.
-23 for the 2018 season.)
+It’s a street festival meets chic craft fair and it happens every single summer Sunday from 10-5pm, rain or shine.
+(The Park Silly Sunday Market runs through Sept.
+24 for the 2023 season.)
 There were gorgeous handmade woven baskets, kid toys, oil paintings, National Park prints, homemade popsicles, fresh popped caramel corn, and so much more.

 Parking on Main Street is tricky, the easiest and most convenient option for drive-in visitors is to park at Park City High School for free and take the free City Bus to Main Street.
 We found a parking spot at the City Park & Library and walked about a half mile up a paved trail to Main Street.
 It was a great walk next to a babbling stream, musical playground, and colorful, triangle mural under a bridge.

-The Swaner preserve protects 1,200 acres of land, including a historic farm.
-It also has 10 miles of hiking trails open to the public.
-There’s even a 4 story look out tower to hike up and spy animals.
+The Swaner preserve protects 1,200 acres of land, including a historic farm and 800 miles of wetlands.
+It also has 10 miles of hiking and biking trails open to the public.
+There’s a 4 story look out tower to hike up and spy animals.
 The interactive exhibits are fun for kids and adults and always changing.
-There is a suggested donation of $5 per person and the preserve is closed on Monday and Tuesdays.
+There is a suggested donation of $5 per person and the preserve is open Wednesday- Sunday from 10-4pm.

 Insider’s tip: Grab a pizza to go at Maxwells for lunch or dinner!
 It’s delicious!

 With multiple venues, there is almost always a free show to catch in Park City, Utah.
 Find the full schedule here.